 Maryland System Takes Control of Football Probe

 The death of a football player in June was followed more recently by a devastating report by ESPN detailing a "toxic" culture in the football program.
-The report indicated that football players endured an environment in which small weights were hurled at them, along with insults.
+The report indicated that football players endured an environment in coaches hurled small weights at them, along with insults.
 In one case a player said he vomited after the coaching staff forced him to overeat.

 Earlier this week a football strength and conditioning coach resigned.